FabrizioBrancati/BFKit-Swift/README.md

 Installing and Usage
 ====================

-See [Requirements](https://github.com/FabrizioBrancati/BFKit-Swift#requirements) section to check Swift, Xcode, BFKit and OS versions.
+See [Requirements](https://github.com/FabrizioBrancati/BFKit-Swift#requirements) section to check Swift, Xcode, BFKit Swift and OS versions.

 ### Manual
 - Open the **BFKit** folder and build the Framework from the project